abelcheung/scorerender/readme.txt

 = 0.3.4 =

-* Image fetched from Guido notation server will not look blurred now.
+* Guido images would not look blurred now.
+* Better resizing for Guido and ABC notation images.
+* ZeroClipboard updated to newest version, containing bug fixes.

 = 0.3.3 =